Zenit (satellite): Zenit 4

 Unlike Zenit 2, little information on Zenit 4 has been released.
 The Zenit 4 was intended for high-resolution photography and carried one camera of 3000 mm focal length as well as a 200 mm camera.
 The focal length of the main camera was greater than the diameter of the capsule so the camera made use of a mirror to fold the light path.
 The ground resolution is not publicly known but it is believed to have been 1–2 metre.

 The Zenit 4 had a mass of 6300 kg — around 1800 kg more than the Zenit 2.
 So, instead of the Vostok rocket, it was launched by the heavier Voskhod rocket.
-A total of 76 Zenit 4's were flown.
+A total of 76 Zenit-4 satellites were flown between 1963 and 1970.

-First flight – Kosmos 22, 1963.
-Last flight – Kosmos 355, 1970.

 Zenit 4 M

 An improved version of the Zenit 4, the Zenit 4M carried a new camera, solar panels, and a restartable engine so the satellite's orbit could be altered during the course of its mission.
 The mission duration was 13 days.

-First flight – Kosmos 251, 1968.
-Last flight – Kosmos 667, 1974.
+A total of 61 Zenit-4M satellites were launched between 1968 and 1974.

-Zenit 4 MK / Zenit 4 MKM
+Zenit 4 MK

 These may have been versions of the Zenit 4 designed specifically to fly in lower orbits to improve image resolution.
 Some sources claim they were fitted with devices to compensate for aerodynamic drag and to withstand the effects of aerodynamic heating.

-First flight – Kosmos 371, 1970.
-Last flight – Kosmos 1214, 1980.
+A total of 80 Zenit-4MK satellites were launched between 1969 and 1977.